vickymiki/Deep_Learning_Coursework/Lab_1_(Overfitting_Underfitting)/README.md

 - SGD
 - Adagrad
 - RMSProp
 - Adam

-Plot the evaluation loss and accuracy curves for each optimizer.
+<br> Plot the evaluation loss and accuracy curves for each optimizer.